 Because there is a way to squeeze out more ROI from every person that visits your website.

-This magical method of achieving higher ROI is called Retargeting.
+This almost magical method of achieving higher ROI is called Retargeting.

 What is Retargeting?

 When a person visits your website and leaves without subscribing to your email list or buying anything, chances are that person will never come back to your website.

 If 1,000 people leave your website every month without taking any action, you are losing at least $1,000 if it cost you $1 per visitor to acquire those visitors.

 Retargeting has been around for a very long time but most businesses aren’t using it.
 It can help you double your subscriber base, make more sales, and sell more stuff to your existing customers.

 It’s the best way to squeeze out the most ROI from your visitors.
 It allows you to put your brand in front of your prospects and customers again and again.